n1c0la84/youtubedl-gui-win/README.md

 # ytdl-gui-win
-A Simple Windows GUI wrapper for youtube-dl script
+A Simple Windows GUI wrapper for the famous youtube-dl script.